COSC3020/dynamic-euler-Powerfuljackell-1/README.md

 of any Large Language Models.
 All of the work is my own, except where stated otherwise.
 I am aware that plagiarism carries severe penalties and that if plagiarism is suspected, charges may be filed against me without prior notice.”
+"Resources used to aid in completion of code will be listed within my code in addition to the resources listed to aid with the README and/or analysis of code"

 # Dynamic Programming Euler's Number

 The mathematical constant $e$ (Euler's number) is defined as follows: